 We Handle All Types of Brain Injury Cases

-If you or a loved one suffer from a brain injury after an accident, consult a lawyer now.
+If you or a loved one suffer from a brain injury after an accident, consult a serious injury lawyer now.
 The sooner you’re represented, the better.
 We can start by investigating the accident, finding out who’s liable, and pursuing compensation.

 We have experience with cases involving all types of brain injuries, including primary and secondary injuries.
 It’s common for a primary brain injury, like a TBI from a car accident, to be followed by secondary injuries, such as brain swelling or bleeding.
 When calculating the value of your claim, we account for everything.

 A concussion is a minor TBI.
 It should result in a swift recovery, and you should be able to handle this insurance claim yourself.
 But if there’s any significant effect on your life, such as if prior concussions or TBI compound your current injury, call our office.